COSC481W-2021Fall/capstone-adam-and-the-mod-squad/README.md

 Adam Pollack: I like to disc golf, mountain bike and read, as well as a host of other activites.
 Currently I am a senior on the last semester, and leaning towards a data scientist role.
 My goal is to move to Colorado or Utah as I have family there and love the area.

 Chiara Oxender: I like fantasy and hate javascript.
+I'm working towards getting into cybersecurity again.
+I have had chickens and my dream is to get them once again.

 Sakib Jabbar: I like music, movies, food, and nature.